Koi Perich: College career

 As a freshman, Perich recorded 24 solo tackles, one pass defended, one forced fumble, and five interceptions.
 He was named first-team All-Big Ten Conference and second-team All-American following the conclusion of the regular season.

 Koi Perich entered his sophomore season in 2025 with increased responsibilities across defense, special teams, and occasional offensive snaps.
 Mistakes early in the season led to a reduction of offensive snaps, but Perich scored a game winning touchdown on his first career defensive score to win the schools 2025 homecoming game against Purdue.

+On January 1, 2026, Perich announced that he would enter the transfer portal.

+On January 12, 2026, Perich announced that he would be transferring to the University of Oregon.